usethesource/rascal-website/courses/Bibliography/Bibliography.md

    > in this paper was later the inspiration for much of the SDF2 notation.
 The move towards algebraic specification later during the ESPRIT GIPE projects focused the pattern
    > matching on trees instead of strings.
 String matching came back in Rascal later only in 2009.

-## Under the hood
+## Algorithms and Data-structures

 Here we find the algorithms and data-structures that enable the meta languages to work, to be efficient and scalable or generalizable.
+Sometimes the tools are intrically linked to the meta-language's designs; we list those contributions here rather than above.

 ### 2020's